 Alexei Navalny's team confirms his death.
 His mother is searching for his body

-Alexei Navalny's spokesperson confirmed Saturday that the Russian opposition leader had died at a remote Arctic penal colony and said he was "murdered," but it is unclear where his body is.
+Alexei Navalny's spokesperson confirmed Saturday that the Russian opposition leader had died at a remote Arctic penal colony, saying he was "murdered," but it was unclear where his body was as his family and friends searched for answers.

-An official note handed to Navalny's mother stated that he died at 2:17 p.m. local time Friday, Kira Yarmysh said.
-She added that an employee of the prison colony said that Navalny's body was taken to the nearby city of Salekhard as part of a probe into his death.
+Navalny's death at age 47 has deprived the Russian opposition of its most well-known and inspiring politician less than a month before an election that will give President Vladimir Putin another six years in power.

+Although neither the imprisoned anti-corruption crusader nor other Kremlin critics were in position to challenge Putin for the presidency, the loss of Navalny was a crushing blow to Russians who had pinned their future hopes on Putin's seemingly indefatigable foe.
+It also prompted questions about what killed him.

-"It's obvious that they are lying and doing everything they can to avoid handing over the body," she wrote on X, formerly Twitter, adding that his team "demand that Alexei Navalny's body be handed over to his family immediately."
+"It's obvious that they are lying and doing everything they can to avoid handing over the body," Yarmysh wrote on X, adding that his team demanded that Navalny's body "be handed over to his family immediately."

-Russia's Federal Penitentiary Service reported that Navalny felt sick after a walk and became unconscious at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.
-An ambulance arrived, but he couldn't be revived.
-The cause of death is still "being established," it said.
+Russia's Federal Penitentiary Service reported that Navalny felt sick after a walk Friday and fell unconscious at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.
+An ambulance arrived, but he couldn't be revived, the service said, adding that the cause of death is still "being established."

 "Navalny was murdered.
 We still don't know how we'll keep on living, but together, we'll think of something," she wrote on X.